sbski/a32nx/src/extra-backend/README.md

 ### DataManager

 The DataManager is a central data store which allows to store and retrieve data from the simulator.
-It provides different kind of variables which abstract the various sim SDK API elements and data types.
+It provides different kinds of variables which abstract the various sim SDK API elements and data types.

 It currently provides the following data types: